 Several of the hospital executive research committees provide good case examples for standing committees that formally review research activities and increase decision-making clarity.
 For example, the Massachusetts General Hospital's (MGH) Executive Committee on Research (ECOR) provides a forum for discussing all strategic issues affecting research and formulating research policies.
-ECOR has responsibility for allocating research space and institutional funding at the hospital.
 A similar, University-wide, committee would improve science and engineering planning at Harvard and help regularize the selection and funding of inter-disciplinary research proposals.